 There are quite a few other Etsy shops that make lovely, dress sandals.
 You can see my full list in my Etsy Finds post!

 Barefoot Wedding Flats

 Flats are having an extended style moment (thanks Tory Burch!), and are completely appropriate for black tie events.
-Go for white, metallic or a color that matches your dress
+The options shown here are all barefoot friendly.
+Go for white, metallic or a color that matches your outfit.

 For more information, check out my Guide to Barefoot Ballet Flats!

 Shapen Poppy ($120) – The Poppy is a truly dressy barefoot flat.
 Toe box detailing helps to disguise the width and an open design elongates the legs.
 They are some of the most fashionable women’s barefoot shoes in existence.
 Read my Shapen review here!
 You might also like the Shapen Tulip, but I find the Poppy to be an overall better shoe.

 You can find the Poppy at Anya’s Shop or directly from Shapen and use code

 Softstar Ballerines ($170) – The Ballerinas are a basic flat that can be customized to match your dress.
 They have a regular and wide width option and are some of the best barefoot flats around.
 The biggest drawback (besides the cost) is that there is a canvas trim around the edge that doesn’t perfectly match the leather color.
 For me this makes them look more casual, but in some color options you can hardly see the trim.
 Read my Softstar reviews here.

 Groundies Ballet Flats – Groundies makes ballet flats in several colors, including a variety of lovely neutrals!
 They are delightfully soft to wear, and look very sophisticated.

 You can find select Groundies styles available at Anya’s Shop